jescicaSalazar/AI4Devs-backend-codesa/README.md

 - Host: localhost
 - Port: 5432
 - User: postgres
-- Password: password
+- Password: postgres
-- Database: mydatabase
+- Database: postgres

 Please replace User, Password, and Database with the actual username, password, and database name specified in your .env file.